ArunavaCoderEm/CHROME_EXTENSION_PASSWORD/README.md

 # CHROME_EXTENSION_PASSWORD
 This is a chrome extension that generates strong password for you of 18 characters with numbers , symbols and alphabets (upper and lower case both).
+Not styled enough but fully working.

 # Initialize
 Clone this Repo or just download the code and put that inside a folder.